raypulver/LEON/README.md

 and of course there is
 - `LEON.DYNAMIC` any type

-If you want to indicate that you are sending an array, you pass `LEON.Channel` an array with one element, a template of the type of data that will be in each element of the array.
+If you want to indicate that you are sending an array, you pass `LEON.Channel` an array with one element: the template of the type of data that will be in each element of the array.
 If you are sending an object, you pass an object with the desired keys, whose values will be a template of the type of data that will be associated with that key.
-For this reason, arrays must contain objects and values of the same type, and the keys and types of values of objects must be known ahead of time.
+For this reason, arrays must contain objects and values of the same type, and the keys and types of values of objects must be known ahead of time, unless your template includes a `LEON.DYNAMIC` component.
 The idea is that you will construct a `LEON.Channel` on the receiving end of the transfer using the same template, and both ends can send/receive data over this "channel."

-If all of your data is dynamic, you can simply use `LEON.stringify` and `LEON.parse` to serialize it.
-If you want to minimize the byte-length of the serialized dynamic data (at a slight cost to performance) you can optionally pass `LEON.USE_INDEXING` as the second argument to these two functions and LEON will index any recurring strings and also the appearance of keys in any serialized objects.
-This is only recommended if your dynamic data has many objects with the same keys.
-The less dynamic the data is, the more useful this can be.
-This sort of indexing does not apply to the `stringify` and `parse` methods of a `LEON.Channel` object.

-Note: If all of your data is purely dynamic and indexing is not applicable, you should not use LEON to serialize.
-Although the resulting string will be of smaller bytesize, it does not outweigh the performance benfit of using JSON, since JSON is implemented via native bindings.
+If all of your data is dynamic, you can simply use `LEON.encode` and `LEON.decode` to serialize it.

 ## Examples